ibm-s390-linux/s390-tools/README.md

 * zkey:
   For building the zkey tools you need openssl version 0.9.7 or newer installed (openssl-devel.rpm).
+Also required are cryptsetup version 2.0.3 or newer (cryptsetup-devel.rpm), and json-c version 0.12 or newer (json-c-devel.rpm).
-Tip: you may skip the zkey build by adding `HAVE_OPENSSL=0` to the make invocation.
+  Tip: you may skip the zkey build by adding `HAVE_OPENSSL=0`, and you may may skip the zkey-cryptsetup build by adding `HAVE_CRYPTSETUP2=0`, or `HAVE_JSONC=0` to the make invocation.
   A new group 'zkeyadm' needs to be created and all users intending to use the tool must be added to this group.
 The owner of the default key repository '/etc/zkey/repository' must be set to group 'zkeyadm' with write permission for this group.